What is Open Access?

 Article Processing Charge (APC)

 A fee levied by an open access publisher to cover costs associated with publication.
 Fees can range from $200 to $5000 or more per article.
 The library has entered into a number of agreements with publishers that offer Article Processing Charge (APC) discounts.

-A legal instrument that modifies the publisher’s copyright transfer agreement and allows you to keep rights to your article(s) (e.g. SPARC Canadian Author Addendum).
+A legal instrument that modifies the publisher’s copyright transfer agreement and allows you to keep rights to your article(s) (e.g. SPARC Canadian Author Addendum, Guide to using the SPARC addendum).

 A journal in which only selected articles are openly available to readers without a journal subscription.
 Hybrid journals require that authors pay an ‘unlocking’ fee, also referred to as an article processing charge (APC).

 Publications that are free to read on the Internet.
 Readers can download, copy, and distribute an Open Access publication, as long as credit is given to the authors.